 This would help explain why there are such variable attitudes to diagnoses in the (chronic) diseases of the West: at one end of the spectrum ongoing denial whilst at the other the condition may become a defining cause.
 At both extremes it could be argued that the sufferer is shame-filled to the point that such a diagnosis threatens their identity.

 Thus as clinicians we need to be alert to patterns of scolding or rescuing and therefore adding to shame (and fostering any pre-disposition to ignore or identify with disease), if we intervene when no intervention is necessary, or we don’t cease to intervene when appropriate.

 This is the challenge of the Art of medicine: when it is appropriate to ‘fix’, when is it appropriate to just ‘sit’ and when is it time to encourage to ‘heal’?

-It also highlights the need for a thorough understanding of shame and other emotional charge in relation to disease.
-A consequence of this recognition is for clinicians to be able to practice ethically and ‘shamelessly’ a wellness- model must therefore be equally valued and supported to a sickness-model.
-As it is in a wellness approach that such emotions are generally addressed, once the immediacy of the threat has passed.
+It also highlights the need for a thorough understanding of shame and other emotional charge in relation to all disease, not just 'mental' conditions: as it is the case that the mind-body distinction is no longer helpful in chronic disease and could be argued to be causing harm.
+Further if we recognise the impact of emotions on the physical and mental being we can understand that for clinicians to be able to practice ethically and ‘shamelessly’ a wellness-models must be equally valued to a sickness-models.
+As it is in wellness approaches that such emotions are generally addressed.

 Equally valuing sickness and wellness would enable clinicians to develop trusting relationships with appropriately skilled clinicians from other paradigms.
 It would also offer all clinicians time to develop trust with patients and clients so as to be able to offer them an unbiased choice as to whether they want to be empowered by a diagnosis, or defined by it.